DevMountain/weatherman/README.md

 **Summary**

-In this step we will actually fetch the weather data, as well as display our loading indicator.
+In this step we will fetch the weather data and place it on application state.

 **Detailed Instructions**